 And I started researching what was wrong with me.
 I actually did a research paper in 8th grade on phobias; I found my notes recently and they made me cry.
 I knew it, even back then, even before anyone around me seemed to.

 Over my high school and college years, I learned a lot of coping techniques that worked really well for me.
-I still had some quirks and idiosyncracies (for example: even though I learned to be comfortable shopping alone, I never ate in public alone nor attended a movie alone; and making phone calls to strangers made me feel sick to my stomach) but I was able to function at my schools and in my groups of friends.
+I still had some quirks and idiosyncrasies (for example: even though I learned to be comfortable shopping alone, I never ate in public alone nor attended a movie alone; and making phone calls to strangers made me feel sick to my stomach) but I was able to function at my schools and in my groups of friends.
 I went to amusement parks and baseball games, and learned how to talk myself down when the crowd levels made me itchy.

 Let’s skip ahead a bit.